 - Fines, penalties, settlement costs – This includes legal costs as well as money spent resolving compliance issues.

 Maintaining regulatory compliance is not only fiscally responsible, it's the right thing to do.
 Regulations exist to protect consumers – and ultimately your business – by safeguarding sensitive data.
 Businesses would do well to remember they are essentially stewards of this data once their customers have entrusted them with it.

 Download the full report, True Cost of Compliance with Data Protection Regulations

 Whether you are facing an audit or working to achieve PCI DSS compliance, this guide can help.
 Demystifying PCI Standards: 12 Steps to Help You with Compliance

-The High Security Module for EFT exceeds security practices the PCI DSS mandates, among others.
+The Regulatory Compliance and Advanced Authentication Modules exceed security practices the PCI DSS mandates, among others.
 Learn more: Facilitate PCI DSS Compliance with EFT